 Taking Flesh: Christology, Embodiment and the Arts

 The most basic of Christian claims about the world is that its Creator has himself taken flesh and dwelt among us.
-These lectures will trace resonances between this claim and the realities of our shared human condition as manifest in the arts.
+These lectures traced resonances between this claim and the realities of our shared human condition as manifest in the arts.

 Trevor teaches and publishes in Christian doctrine and systematic theology.
 His academic interests include the contemporary reformulation of the Christian tradition and the engagement of Christian theology with other disciplines.
 One of his major research interests has been the nature and roles of human imagining.
 He is completing a book which explores the claim that imagination may be a primary focus of God’s redemptive action.